 ABOUT JILL DAWSON

-Jill Dawson’s new novel The Language of Birds was published by Sceptre in April 2020.
-She is the author of ten novels including The Crime Writer is about the novelist Patricia Highsmith’s time in Suffolk and won the East Anglian Book of the year and the New Angles runner up prize.
-Fred & Edie was short-listed for The Whitbread and Orange Prize) and Watch Me Disappear (long-listed for the Orange Prize).
-Her novel The Great Lover, about the poet Rupert Brooke, published in 2009, was a best-seller and a Richard and Judy Summer Read.
-Lucky Bunny, which tells the life of Queenie Dove, East End thief and good time girl, won a Fiction Uncovered Award.
-Her novel The Tell-Tale Heart, described by Hilary Mantel as ‘an uncanny and atmospheric novel by a skilful storyteller’ was long-listed for the Folio prize.
+The Language of Birds tells the story of the nanny murdered in the 1970s in Lord Lucan’s household and was published 2020.
+The Crime Writer is about the novelist Patricia Highsmith’s time in Suffolk and won the East Anglian Fiction of the Year, Book of the year and the New Angles runner up prize.
+Fred & Edie was short-listed for The Whitbread and Orange Prize and Watch Me Disappear was long-listed for the Orange Prize.
+The Great Lover, about the poet Rupert Brooke, published in 2009, was a best-seller and a Richard and Judy Summer Read.
+Lucky Bunny tells the life of Queenie Dove, East End thief and good time girl and won a Fiction Uncovered Award.
+The Tell-Tale Heart was described by Hilary Mantel as ‘an uncanny and atmospheric novel by a skilful storyteller’ and long-listed for the Folio prize.
 All are published by Sceptre.

 'Dawson is a novelist everyone should know about' – Grazia